Lew Bloom: Mary Todd Lincoln hoax

 In April 2010, art conservator Barry Bauman was hired to clean the portrait as it had accumulated dirt and grime after years of being displayed.
 Bauman also hoped to restore the portrait to its previous 1929 appearance.
 During the restoration, Bauman soon discovered that a layer of varnish sat on top of the paint indicating that someone had altered the original.
 After removing the varnish, Bauman discovered that the woman Bloom claimed was Mary Todd Lincoln was an unknown woman who bore no resemblance to the former First Lady.
 It was noted that the woman's coloring was "...much fresher, a much warmer, a much redder toned, flesh toned..." than the original painting depicted.
 Bauman also discovered that a brooch bearing the face of Abraham Lincoln worn by the subject covered a floral brooch.
 Bauman also inspected the signature of Francis Bicknell Carpenter and the date, both of which were added on top of the varnish layer.
 After comparing the signature to Carpenter's other paintings, the signature was deemed a forgery.

 After the portrait was completely restored, Bauman determined that while it had been painted in the 1860s (likely around 1864), the woman in the portrait was not Mary Todd Lincoln and the painting was not the work of Francis Bicknell Carpenter.
 The real subject of the portrait and the artist remain unknown.
 Bauman also determined that Bloom, who also painted his own works, had likely altered the original portrait himself.
 Bauman also believed Bloom painted over the original portrait, forged Carpenter's name and created the fake affidavit.
 Bloom's claim that the portrait was given to his sister Susan by Jacob G. Neafie's daughter in appreciation of her care for the ailing Anna Neafie was proven to be false.
 Susan Bloom was born in 1855 and was only five years old when Anna Neafie died in 1860.
-James M. Cornelius, the curator of the Abraham Lincoln Presidential Library and Museum, believes that Bloom was able to pull off the hoax because all the participants in his story were dead.
-Cornelius also believes that Bloom sought the Lincolns out to not only make money from the sale of the portrait but to legitimatize its authenticity.
-Bloom was likely aware that the surviving Lincolns were eager to portray Mary and her son Robert Todd Lincoln in a more sympathetic light after the family had received a great deal of negative publicity after Robert had his mother forcibly institutionalized in 1875.
+James M. Cornelius, the curator of the Abraham Lincoln Presidential Library and Museum, believes that Bloom was able to pull off the hoax because all the participants in his story were unable to refute his story as they were dead.
+Cornelius also believes that Bloom sought out the Lincolns not only make money from the sale of the portrait but to legitimatize its authenticity.
+Bloom was likely aware that the surviving Lincolns were eager to portray Mary and her son Robert Todd Lincoln in a positive and sympathetic light after the family had received a great deal of negative publicity after Robert had his mother forcibly institutionalized in 1875.